-Get ready for this mouth watering, sweet and tangy, easy Gluten Free Orange Chicken from scratch.
-Make your favorite Chinese Take-Out with this easy to follow, quick, homemade recipe.
-Using cornstarch and orange juice, this sticky glaze sauce is made to perfection and pairs perfect with our crispy chicken.
+Get ready for this mouth-watering, sweet and tangy, easy Gluten Free Orange Chicken from scratch.
+Make your favorite Chinese Take-Out with this easy-to-follow, quick, homemade recipe.
+Using cornstarch and orange juice, this sticky glaze sauce is made to perfection and pairs perfectly with our crispy chicken.

 Jump to:

-- Yellow Cornmeal- This is the coating for the chicken which is usual a bread based coating.
-The cornmeal makes this meal gluten free.
+- Yellow Cornmeal- This is the coating for the chicken, which is usually a bread-based coating.
+The cornmeal makes this meal gluten-free.

-- Gluten Free Soy sauce-Mixed with the orange juice to make a sweet and salt flavor.
+- Gluten Free Soy sauce-Mixed with the orange juice to make a sweet and salty flavor.
+You can also use normal soy sauce if you don't need this recipe to be gluten-free.

 - White vinegar, or rice vinegar- Rice vinegar is the preferred vinegar because of the added taste, but white vinegar works just as well.